collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * In front of that, I have my local folder window and my terminal
 * I am going to insert the URL (web address) from the browser into a command git clone <url> (copy and paste) and hit enter
 * A folder will appear in my home directory by the same name as the GitHub repo and filled with the contents of the repo.
 Making a copy of a repo locally is called cloning.
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment
-* The local folder will also contain another hidden folder named .git that contains the Git configurations.
 * I can make changes to the code, then commit the changes so that Git will record the changes in version control history
 * I can push and pull the changes between the GitHub repo and our local development environment to keep them in sync
 * Meanwhile, other users can work on the code on their computer and push the changes back to GitHub